• Skip to primary navigation

 • Continue kneading by hand until the mixture comes together into a ball and the color is well distributed.

 • Scoop the mixture with a 1 tablespoon measuring spoon.
 Roll it to form a ball and then flatten it with your fingers.
-Place a chocolate butter in the center and carefully cover the chocolate from the sides with the flattened fondant mixture.
+Place a chocolate button in the center and carefully cover the chocolate from the sides with the flattened mint mixture.

-• Once the chocolate is completely covered, press the patty in between your palms to flatten and smooth the mint mixture.
+• Once the chocolate is completely covered, press the patty in between your palms to flatten and smooth the candy.
 Place the chocolate filled mint patty on a parchment lined tray.
 Continue until all the mixture has been used up to make the patties.

 • Let the patties rest at room temperature overnight.
 The next day, turn them over and let them set again for another day until they have dried and set well.
 Store the mints in a candy jar in a cool and dry place.